Deeeeksha/Devops_Training/Ansible/readme.md

 Ans.Ansible connects to the localhost as:

 Method1:  Specify Localhost in your hosts directive of your playbook.

-Method2:  Using local_action clause in the ansible playbook
+Method2:  Using local_action clause in the ansible playbook.

-Method3:  Add an entry in your Inventory
+Method3:  Add an entry in your Inventory.

-Method4:  Specify in the Ansible Command line
+Method4:  Specify in the Ansible Command line.

 ### 10 - How can you remove or uninstall an application completely on the host machine ?
 Ans.
 This can be done as:
                $ sudo apt-get remove package-name

                $ sudo apt-get purge package-name

-$ sudo apt-get autoremove :-to remove any dependencies such as the applications     and libraries used by the software
+               $ sudo apt-get autoremove: to remove any dependencies such as the applications and libraries used by the software

 ### 11- If the host machine does not have python then how will you install python on it using ansible?